10 – Cinderella Man – Rush (Mr. Deed Goes To Town)

 Feature Photo: Toho Company Ltd., Public domain, via Wikimedia Commons

 When musicians sit down to write, they often pull inspiration from the same place we all do: the movies.
 Whether it’s the storylines, characters, or themes, cinema has a way of lighting up the creative process in unexpected ways.
 This list of the 10 best rock songs about movies stands apart because it’s not about songs written for soundtracks or those featured in films.
-Instead, it’s all about songs inspired by films—tracks that artists wrote after watching a movie and feeling so moved they had to express it musically.
+Instead, it’s all about songs inspired by movies that artists wrote after watching a movie and feeling so moved they had to express it musically.
 These aren’t songs you heard as the credits rolled or in the background of pivotal scenes.
 These are tracks where the magic of the silver screen inspired musicians to pick up their instruments and translate that inspiration into sound.

 # 10 – Cinderella Man – Rush (Mr. Deed Goes To Town)